halad/PostSharp-Toolkits/README.md

 ### Getting started with PostSharp Diagnostics Toolkit for NLog

  - **Step 1:** Add the **PostSharp Diagnostics Toolkit for NLog** from NuGet to the assembly you wish to instrument.
-It downloads the required dependencies automatically (includes PostSharp 2.1 SP1, NLog and the required PostSharp Logging Toolkit base).
+It downloads the required dependencies automatically (includes PostSharp 2.1 SP1, NLog and the required PostSharp Diagnostics Toolkit base).

  - **Step 2:** Configure NLog using the desired configuration (see the [official documentation](http://nlog-project.org/wiki/Configuration_file) for support), or get the **NLog.Config** package from NuGet.